arirattan/arirattan/README.md

 Features include:

-- Load one or two JSON files for inspection
+- Load one or more JSON files for inspection
 - View each configuration section in its own tab with optional tooltips
 - Search across all fields for quick navigation
-- Diff view between two files when `jsondiff` is installed
+- Diff view between the first two files when `jsondiff` is installed
+- Heatmap comparison across all loaded files

 ## Requirements